The Power of Uplifting Interconnected Causes

 On a more personal note, I’m grateful to the REACH leadership team for supporting my efforts to tie my love of gaming into the work I do as part of my Communications Specialist role.
 Way back in May of 2024, I published a post on REACH’s social media channels about an incident where a female Twitch streamer was subjected to verbal abuse and rape threats.

 The incident didn’t have any direct correlation to domestic violence, but it did open up a larger conversation about how abusive practices towards women are sadly often normalized within the gaming space.
-My thinking was that if we can help reduce the stigma of speaking out against online abuse, we can ideally do the same for the stigmas surrounding domestic violence as well.
+These conversations are important to bring up since, in today's social climate, the normalization of abusive practices towards women and other marginalized communities (including the LGBTQ+ community) sadly isn't contained to just online spaces.
+By sharing posts like the 2024 Twitch streamer post, my hope is that if we can help reduce the stigma of speaking out against online abuse, we can do the same for the stigmas surrounding domestic violence as well.

 I’ve done my best to keep those conversations around gaming and domestic violence going via the REACH blog.
 I interviewed game developer Nina Freeman last year about her game Last Call (which is based on her own experiences with domestic violence).
 More recently, I started a ‘Gaming for Good’ blog series where I wrote about DV-adjacent issues such as generational cycles of violence in The Last of Us Part II and overcoming toxic masculinity in God of War Ragnarök.
 At first glance, you might not think there’s a lot of correlation between video games and discussions of domestic violence, but much like Vu Le, I’m doing my best to show that these issues don’t exist within a vacuum.